 The dhb Waterproof Jacket does what it says on the tin, at a price that would get you an arm and half a collar from some other brands.
 It's not loaded with tech – in fact there's almost no tech on show – but if fifty quid is your budget it's hard to go past.

 If you're after a highly waterproof jacket and are willing to accept a small amount of extra bulk over some other offerings, the Polaris Fuse is well worth looking at.
 Its waterproof quality is up with the best, keeping you dry in rain that, speaking from experience, would see others fail.
 It's really well made, and represents good value for money.

-The Endura FS260-Pro SL Shell is an exceptionally breathable, fully-fledged miserable-weather jacket with a host of features but no excess faff.
+This is the latest version of Endura's popular FS260-Pro SL Shell, an exceptionally breathable, fully-fledged miserable-weather jacket with a host of features but no excess faff.
 It's a cracker.

 Wet weather bib tights

 Funkier's S-984W Winter Aqua Repellent unpadded bib tights are comfortable, warm and keep you dry in lighter rain, though torrential downpours will see some water getting through.